-- 1. Limit ringing caused by parasitic inductances/capacitances. - 2.
-Limit ringing caused by high voltage/current switching dv/dt, di/dt, and body-diode reverse recovery. - 3.
-Fine-tune gate drive strength, i.e. peak sink and source current to optimize the switching loss. - Reduce electromagnetic interference (EMI).
+- 1. Limit ringing caused by parasitic inductances/capacitances. - Limit ringing caused by high voltage/current switching dv/dt, di/dt, and body-diode reverse recovery. - 3.
+Fine-tune gate drive strength, that is, peak sink and source current to optimize the switching loss. - 4.
+Reduce electromagnetic interference (EMI).

-As mentioned in the structure with a P-channel MOSFET and an additional pull-up N-channel MOSFET in parallel.
+As mentioned in Output Stage, the UCC21521 has a pull-up structure with a P-channel MOSFET and an additional pull-up N-channel MOSFET in parallel.
 The combined peak source current is 4 A. Therefore, the peak source current can be predicted with: